 The online edition of Virginia Living magazine is currently running a feature article I wrote for the June print edition, about the tradition of portrait painting in the South, and Virginia in particular.
-A+A is pleased to re-post the article in two parts.
-Part II is running today:
+A+A is pleased to re-post the second portion of this article todayy:

 In the past, the client and artist would meet for lengthy portrait sittings.
 Now, a photo shoot brings a subject’s mannerisms, gestures, or the mischievous glint in a child’s eye into view.
 “I want a super strong likeness, without unnecessary flattery,” says Richmond artist Nancy Mauck.
 “I’m giving the viewer a glimpse of who this person is, and what they’re like.”